jesford/bulwark/docs/design.md

 -   takes a pd.DataFrame as its first argument, with optional additional arguments,
--   make an assert about the pd.DataFrame, and
+-   makes an assert about the pd.DataFrame, and
--   return the original, unaltered pd.DataFrame
+-   returns the original, unaltered pd.DataFrame

-If the assertion fails, an `AssertionError` is raised and `Bulwark` tries to print out some informative information about where the failure occurred.
+If the assertion fails, an `AssertionError` is raised and `Bulwark` tries to print out some informative details about where the failure occurred.

 Decorators